 Risk-score is intended to give an investor an initial impression of a project and address any possible fraudulent intentions of the project founders, highlight the level of the project’s readiness and the presence or absence of a product.

-Hype-score shows investor level of interest in the project.
-The higher the score, the more people may consider the project for future investments.
+Hype-score shows the investor level of interest in the project.
+The higher the score, the more people might consider the project for future investments.

 The parameter accounts for the following: